-Sponsor: Sen. Tillis, Thom [R-NC] (Introduced 04/16/2015) Subject - Policy Area: Committees: Senate - Environment and Public Works Transportation and Public Works Latest Action: View subjects Tracker: Passed Senate Passed House To President Became Law results for All Ac tions Sort by Newest to Oldest GO Date All Actions 04/16/2015 Read twice and referred to the Committee on Environment and Public Work Type of Action: Introduction and Referral Action By: Senate s.
-04/16/2015 Sponsor introductory remarks on measure.
+Sponsor: Sen. Tillis, Thom [R-NC] (Introduced 04/16/2015) Subject - Policy Area: Committees: Senate - Environment and Public Works Transportation and Public Works Latest Action: 04/16/2015 Read twice and referred to the Committee on Environment and Public Works.
+View subjects Tracker: Passed Senate Passed House To President Became Law Introduced results for All Ac tions Sort by Newest to Oldest GO Date All Actions 04/16/2015 Read twice and referred to the Committee on Environment and Public Work Type of Action: Introduction and Referral Action By: Senate S. 04/16/2015 Sponsor introductory remarks on measure.
 (CR S2249 ) Type of Action: Introduction and Referral Action By: Senate